a-balakmet/citro_byte_lib/README.md

 - builder of like-iOS dialogs,
 - builder of a widget with an image loaded by a link

-LinksLauncher is a class to open http(s) links and make calls.
+LinksLauncher is a class to open http(s) links and to make calls.

 HttpOverrides is a class that is necessary to show images for Android Apps.

-Helper to get and set values in Shared Preferences
+Helper to get and set values in Shared Preferences.

 ## Usage